CDCgov/data-exchange-portal/README.md

 - `VITE_SAMS_AUTH_URL` - This is the full URL of the SAMS API endpoint for logging in a user.
 For our purposes, this is the endpoint that opens the SAMS login portal.
 A copy of the SAMS API documentation can be found in the DEX sharepoint [here](https://cdc.sharepoint.com/:b:/r/teams/CDC-Data-Exchange/Shared%20Documents/Build%20-%20DEX%20Portal/sams_docs.pdf?csf=1&web=1&e=OsHEAY).
 - `VITE_SAMS_USER_INFO_URL` - This is the full URL of the SAMS API endpoint for getting user profile information in JSON format provided a valid authentication token.
 For our purposes, this is the data the portal uses to populate the user's profile components.
 - `VITE_OAUTH_TOKEN_URL` - This is the full URL of the endpoint that will exchange an auth code for a valid auth token and refresh token.
 - `VITE_OAUTH_CALLBACK_URL` - The URL that the SAMS client will redirect the client after a successful login attempt.
-It should have `/outh_callback` set as its path to match the front end rounting configuration of this app.
+It should have `/outh_callback` set as its path to match the front end routing configuration of this app.

 To set your backend environment variables, first make a file called `local.settings.json` within the `api` directory.
-Next, add the following content to the file, filling in the environment variables with the appripriate values:
+Next, add the following content to the file, filling in the environment variables with the appropriate values:

 ```JSON
 {